K15t/spark-tools/README.md

-# spark-tooling
+# SPARK Tools

+__NOTE: This project is not yet functional.__

-Tooling for the SPARK framework.
+SPARK tools provide tools for working with the SPARK framework.